Building Blocks

 Counts how many times something fires, then fires itself on the Nth time.

-Wire a sensor to it, set the count to 5, and you've got a "fire the rare scare on every fifth guest" pattern.
+Wire a sensor to it, set the count to 5, and you've got a "fire the rare scare on the fifth guest" pattern.
+By default it fires once when it reaches the target and stays on until reset — turn on its Auto-reset option if you want it to re-arm and fire on every fifth guest.

 Latch